PYnative

 res = addition(10)

-Exercise 7: Assign a different name to function and call it through the new name
+Practice Problem: Assign a different name to the function display_student(name, age) and call it using the new name.
+For example, assign it to a variable called show_student.

 def display_student(name, age):